kvanee/unifi-opnsense/README.md

 The project provides an rc script to start and stop the UniFi controller, and an installation script to automatically download and install everything, including the rc script.

 This project uses the latest branch from Ubiquiti rather than the LTS branch.
-From December 2020, this means the 6.x branch.

 Compatibility